Our guide to the key movements and training terms you’ll hear at joy.

 Pull: The opposite of push — pulling weight toward your body, whether with your arms (like a row) or vertically (like a pull-up).
 Pulls strengthen your back, biceps and grip, balancing out push movements for total-body strength.

-Ready to find out more?
+Ready to find your joy?